Deep Quality Estimation: Creating Surrogate Models for Human Quality Ratings: Evaluation Experiments

 \subsection{External evaluation experiment}

-To get a better understanding of our model's generalizability, we further evaluate an external dataset.
+To better understand our model's generalizability, we further evaluate an external dataset.

-\textbf{Dataset:} The dataset features manual annotations for 68 exams generated by two expert radiologists in consensus voting.
-It includes 15 high-grade glioma (GBM) and 13 low-grade glioma (LGG) from CENSORED hospital.
+\textbf{Data set:} The dataset features manual annotations for 68 exams generated by two expert radiologists in consensus voting.
+It includes 15 high-grade glioma (GBM) and 13 low-grade glioma (LGG) from \emph{University Hospital rechts der Isar}.
 Furthermore, 25 GBM and 15 LGG from the publicly available Rembrandt dataset \cite{gusev2018rembrandt} are added to the analysis.
-We obtain five segmentations from BraTS algorithms, and four fusions from BraTS Toolkit \cite{kofler2020brats}.
+We obtain five segmentations from BraTS algorithms and four fusions from BraTS Toolkit \cite{kofler2020brats}.
 This way, we have a total of 612 segmentations to evaluate.

 \textbf{Procedure:} We select the best model obtained from the first experiment.
 We feed 2D views of the 3D augmentations' center of mass to the network to obtain an axial, sagittal, and coronal quality rating.
 As there are no human quality ratings for this dataset, we measure segmentation performance using established quality metrics, namely Sørensen–Dice coefficient (DSC) and surface Dice coefficient (SDSC).